Matusson/DCore/docs/articles/quickstart.md

 > By default, bots will automatically start up after being requested.
 You can change this behaviour via DCore config.

 # Dependency Injection
-If you wish to use Dependency Injection, you can register your services with BotManager.AddDCoreServices(IServiceCollection):
+If you wish to use Dependency Injection, you can register DCore services with BotManager.AddDCoreServices(IServiceCollection):
 ```cs
 botManager.AddDCoreServices(serviceContainer);
 ```